PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Spring would break and the family could get back to a merry life of hunting rodents for meals, served with nettles.
 A banquet.
 But just a daydream.
 A lovely image while she laid on her back.

-With a sigh she pulled herself up to sit, muscles stretching which brought her back to the present.
+With a sigh and the biting cold descending, she pulled herself up to sit.
+Her muscles stretching (which with the chill) brought her back to the present.

 Wiggling her toes she felt the exquisite comfort in the soft leather of the boots; she could do that all day.
 She had been doing that all day.
 Now the worry of what would happen when the apple ran out..
 There would be arguing at best.